warp-ds/docs/docs/foundations/font-weights/index.md

 ```

 ### Avoid Intermediate Weights
-Do not use weights like 300 or 500, as they will fallback to 400 (Light) and may not appear as intended.
+Do not use weights like 300 or 500, as they will fallback to 400 (Light) and may not appear as intended, that fallback might change in the future if more font-files are added.

 #### Example